 To account for clock drifts, the CPE non-AP MLD and CPE AP MLD shall begin to accept individually addressed frames that use the new anonymization parameters for a dot11EDPEpochStartTimeMargin before the start of the new epoch.
 The CPE non-AP MLD and CPE AP MLD shall accept individually addressed frames with the old anonymization parameters for dot11EDPEpochTransitionTime after the start of the new epoch.
 The rules of 10.71.2.1 (General) apply for frame retransmissions and acknowledgments.

+TGbi Editor: change variable n in 10.71.2.4 to italic (#348)

+TGbi Editor: change “Epoch Interval Duration field” to “Epoch Interval field” (#871)

 TGbi Editor: Modify 10.71.2.4 as follows: (track change on)